jdillworth/simple-patterns/README.md

     let ip$ = R$.atStart().join(octet$, dot$, octet$, dot$, octet$, dot$, $octet).atEnd();

-Now you an use ip$ to match a an IP!
+Now you an use ip$ to match an IP address!

 # TODO